(Last updated: 07 January 2021)

 Although the negotiating parties succeeded in reaching a trade and cooperation agreement, the relationship with the UK will be fundamentally different to membership of the EU internal market.
 As of 1 January 2021, there is now a customs border between the EU and the UK, and customs formalities must be observed.

-However, if Britain leaves without an agreement, only individual areas will be covered by the (transitional) arrangements made.
-Many points remain unregulated.
-We offer you comprehensive advice on Brexit in all legal areas concerned.
-Please come to us with your questions so that we can work out the best solutions for you.
+Numerous further points are (as yet) unclear.
+We offer you comprehensive advice on the withdrawal of the UK from the EU in all legal areas concerned.
+Please contact us with your questions so that we can work out the best solutions for you.

 Timeline: Brexit and other Events relevant to the European Union in this context

-Below we provide an overview of the possible legal consequences of Brexit, arranged according to the different areas of law.
-If you require any further information, please feel free to contact John Hammond at any time.
+Please find below a summary of the possible legal consequences of the UK's withdrawal from the EU, arranged according to areas of law.
+If you require any further information please feel free to contact John Hammond at any time.